-We provide services primarily to these markets: healthcare, financial services (including banking and insurance), manufacturing, automotive, consumer markets, telecommunications, energy and utilities, and life sciences.
+We provide services primarily to the healthcare, financial services (including banking and insurance), manufacturing, automotive, consumer markets, telecommunications, energy and utilities, and life sciences markets.

-Social and Environmental Commitments
+Diversity, Social, and Environmental Commitments

-Perficient's ongoing commitment to integrate positive social, environmental and ethical practices into our business operations and strategy is key to our continuing growth and development as a business.
+Perficient's ongoing commitment to integrate positive diversity, social, environmental and ethical practices into our business operations and strategy is key to our continuing growth and development as a business.
 Our commitment drives value for our employees, clients, business partners, stockholders, and the communities in which we operate.
 We champion our core values through our corporate social responsibility efforts and positive contributions to our communities.
 Through our focused efforts in the areas of social and environmental responsibility, we are committed to sharing the expertise and attributes of our highly-skilled, global workforce to support the needs of, and improve, the communities in which we work and live.

-We have adopted various policies and initiatives to drive our commitment to support socially responsible policies, certain of which are described below.
+We have adopted various initiatives and policies to drive our commitment to support socially responsible practices, including our Human Rights Statement and Environmental Responsibility Statement available on the Company's website, www.perficient.com, certain of which are described below.

-Social Initiatives
+Diversity and Social Initiatives